slact/nchan/README.md

   }
 ```

-**Be careful when deleting channels that may be multiplexed for some subscribers.
-When any channel is deleted, each subscriber's connection is closed, thereby terminating subscriptions to any other channels that were multiplexed in the same connection.** For example, suppose a subscriber is subscribed to channels "foo" and "bar" via a single multiplexed connection.
+When a channel is deleted, all of its messages are deleted, and all of its subscribers' connection are closed -- including ones subscribing through a multiplexed location.
+For example, suppose a subscriber is subscribed to channels "foo" and "bar" via a single multiplexed connection.
 If "foo" is deleted, the connection is closed, and the subscriber therefore loses the "bar" subscription as well.
-To resume the "bar" subscription, the subscriber must re-subscribe to "bar" with a new `GET` request.

 See the [details page](https://nchan.slact.net/details#securing-channels) for more information about using good IDs and keeping channels secure.